SelfTaught-HamzaCodes/Ratio-Maker/README.md

 - Above Separator, display a list of all column names extracted from your packing list so you can see if the names are correct or not.

 - Below Separator, an optional tool: In case your SIZE or any value is combined together, you can cross the "Segregate Box," specify the column and the delimiter (thing that separates those values), and finally press "Segregate Columns" to make additional columns.
-Currently, it only works for SIZE (Thickness * Width) in V 1.0.
+- *Currently, it only works for SIZE (Thickness * Width) in V 1.0*.

-7. and 8.
 New Columns Added - Status shows results of Segregation.

 ## Calculating Ratios